netqyq/push-notification-demo/readme.md

 Client app demo for push notifications.

 ## Generate Keys
-First to generate the public/private keys, or just use the old key in this repo.
+First to generate the public/private keys, or just use the old key pair in the following example.

 ### Way 1 (using web app)
-1. access https://web-push-codelab.glitch.me/ get public and private key
+1. Access https://web-push-codelab.glitch.me/ get public and private key
-2. replace the var `applicationServerPublicKey` in main.js with the public key
+2. Replace the var `applicationServerPublicKey` in main.js with the public key
-3. create Create `vapid.json` file, fill in the public/private keys, the format is like this:
+3. Create `vapid.json` file on server side(this file file will be used by `web-push` package to send push notifications if you chose this way), then fill in the public/private keys, the format is like this:
 ```json
 {
   "publicKey": "BHebiEracmMhIzGjJdDSiKlbldZfqznZWmCUL8qAZhdYvCwhEFCg1zd52H4IAI9cxbyeMjzr7VQ5EOergUsakJE",